 “Remember too that treating your pet is only part of the solution as you will have to treat your home and any other pets within your household too.
 Everything the dog or cat comes into contact with should be treated with a product recommended by your vet, otherwise it is inevitable that the fleas will come back.”

 Fleas can cause very serious health problems.
-They are one of the most common causes of distressing skin problems in dogs and cats and in severe cases smaller animals, particularly kittens, can die from anaemia due to blood loss from the feeding fleas.
+They are one of the most common causes of distressing skin problems, which can manifest as flea allergies in dogs and cats and in severe cases smaller animals, particularly kittens, can die from anaemia due to blood loss from the feeding fleas.

 Did you know?